TheBroMoe/Sigaction-Chat-Program/README.md

-CMPUT 379: Assignment 1 Design Document

-Mohammad Kebbi; kebbi; 1496572
-Zachary Kist; zkist; 1508381

-How to run program:
+# How to run program:

-   Enter in the terminal 'make covertsigs.single or make covertsigs.double' to compile the program
+*   Enter in the terminal 'make covertsigs.single or make covertsigs.double' to compile the program
+* Execute program by running './covertsigs.single' or './covertsigs.double'

+# Design Questions:

 1. How do you code messages for the onesignal option (only SIGUSR1 used)?
    We use SIGUSR1 to send the number of signals equal to each specifc character's ascii number.